api-platform/docs/distribution/index.md

 docker-compose exec php composer req webonyx/graphql-php && docker-compose exec php bin/console cache:clear
 ```

 You now have a GraphQL API!
-Open `https://localhost:8443/graphql` to play with it using the nice [GraphiQL](https://github.com/graphql/graphiql)
+Open `https://localhost:8443/graphql` (or `https://localhost:8443/api/graphql` if you used Symfony Flex to install API Platform) to play with it using the nice [GraphiQL](https://github.com/graphql/graphiql)
 UI that is shipped with API Platform:

 ![GraphQL endpoint](images/api-platform-2.2-graphql.png)